 When the condition of electrolysis is fulfilled, the removal of metal from the workpiece starts.
 The removal takes place according to the shape of the tool.
-Material is removed from the workpiece and gets settled down in the form of a slug, which is due to the flow of electrolyte.
+Material is removed from the workpiece and gets settled down in the form of a slug, which is due to the flow of electrolytes.

 The electrolyte then goes through a filtration process.
 In the filtration process, the electrolyte is passed through a centrifuge where the slug is removed.
 Then it passes through a filter where other remaining impurities are removed.
 If there is an increase in the pressure of the electrolyte, the pressure valve deviates the flow of the electrolyte directly to the tank.

 Applications of Electrochemical Machining

 - As mentioned earlier in the article ECM is used for heavy machining of hard materials which cannot be machined using conventional methods.

 - Due to its high accuracy and surface finish, ECM is used for micromachining.
 As there is no contact between the tool and workpiece the final product obtained is accurate at the atomic level.

 - ECM is also used for the production of very small gear systems which cannot be machined using typical machining processes.

 - ECM is used for machining turbine blades as it is difficult to machine due to its complex concave structure.